-daa have drafted a compliance report in accordance with the Act for the calendar year 2020 (1st Jan - 31st Dec) that is based on the requirements listed and report improvement correspondence received from the ANCA in 2020.
+daa have drafted a compliance report in accordance with the Act for the calendar year 2020 (1st Jan - 31st Dec) that is based on the requirements listed and report improvement correspondence received from the ANCA in 2020 and 2021.

 The report is structured to set out the roles and responsibilities of stakeholders followed by a non-technical summary and description of noise mitigation measures in place at the airport.
-Further detail on wider community engagement, complaint metrics and the performance of the noise monitoring terminals in place at the airport is then provided.
+Further detail on wider community engagement, complaint metrics, noise contour maps and the performance of the noise monitoring terminals in place at the airport is then provided.